 - Almost all the vampires in the Den of Shadows series except Christopher and Nissa are completely happy with being vampires.

 - By the end of Blackout, Cal Leandros has (partially) become one of these.
 Though he accepts his Auphe side and indeed thinks of himself as more Auphe than human, he regards Niko as his Morality Chain and does his best to follow what his brother outlines as moral.
 Unless Niko is in danger.
 Then all bets are off.

 - LaCroix from Forever Knight but not so much Janette, since she eventually becomes mortal through the love of a good man, implying some dissatisfaction with the Vampire life even if she never mentioned it to Nick.

 - Josef Kostan, resident Deadpan Snarker and resulting Ensemble Dark Horse, in Moonlight.

 - Coraline Duvall as well, especially in the flashbacks.
 Not so much after her return, or so she claims.

 - Eric in True Blood who scoffs at Bill's drinking of the eponymous blood substitute and his remaining human tendencies.

 - Most vampires in the series bother little with restraint.

-- Herrick from Being Human, who is always trying to get Mitchell to give up forsaking blood and get into a vampire world domination bid.
+- Herrick from Being Human (UK), who is always trying to get Mitchell to give up forsaking blood and get into a vampire world domination bid.

 - Similarly Tully wanted to convince George to embrace "the wolf" and act animalisticly.
 Particularly disturbing considering the depiction of the werewolf curse was treated on many occasions like an STD being passed on and the turning bite being like a rape.
 Eventually George got rid of him when he acted violently against his loved ones.